IIT Mandi: History

 The institute became an IIT under The Institutes of Technology (Amendment) Act, 2011, with the intention to expand the reach and to enhance the quality of technical education in the country.
 The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012.

-The Kamand campus ground-breaking ceremony, to mark the start of construction, was held on 12 April 2012.
+The Kamand campus ground-breaking ceremony, to mark the start of construction, was held on 13 April 2012.

-On 25 April 2015, IIT Mandi became the first of all the new IITs to completely shift B.Tech. students to its permanent campus in Kamand.
+On 25 April 2015, IIT Mandi became the first of all the new IITs to completely shift B. Tech students to its permanent campus in Kamand, Mandi.

 Campus

 Having started its journey in 2009 with 538 acre of grassland on the banks of the river Uhl, 460 km away from New Delhi, IIT Mandi has a unique campus in the challenging yet serene Himalayan mountains.
 The campus is split into two halves: the North and South Campus.
 Proper communication has been facilitated by the college for students, staffs and faculty for communication between north and south campus.

 Sports, co-curricular and extra-curricular activities are also of high importance for the institute.
 In addition to the existing indoor badminton courts, swimming pool, table tennis hall, football and cricket fields and gymnasium, the institute has a pavilion, a hockey ground with kiosk, and tennis, volleyball and basketball courts.
 The institute has a medical unit in the South campus and a Health Care Center with 3 Medical officers, an ENT specialist, and a Pediatrician, in the North campus.
 It also includes a Procedure Room, a Minor Operation Theatre and Physiotherapy Center.

 The institute has also set up within its campus important support services, such as creches, a botanical garden with a rich diversity of local plants, children's parks, stationery shops, a campus school, canteens, cafes, banks and ATMs, for the convenience of campus residents.
 Library and book-nooks are also present in both North and South Campus.
-The auditorium is used for various occasions and programs organised at IIT Mandi.
+The auditorium is used for various occasions and programs organized at IIT Mandi.